-The Minnesota STAC will include agricultural producers, nonindustrial private forest land owners, and other professionals who represent a variety of conservation and agricultural interests.
-The Minnesota STAC will include representatives from among the following, if willing to serve:
+The MN STAC will include agricultural producers, nonindustrial private forest landowners, and other professionals who represent a variety of conservation and agricultural interests.
+The STAC for MN will include representatives from among the following, if willing to serve:

 - 1. NRCS

 - 2. Farm Service Agency (FSA)

 - 3. FSA State Committee

 - 4. U.S. Forest Service

 - 5. National Institute of Food and Agriculture

-- 6. Each of the Federally recognized American Indian Tribal Governments
+- 6. Each of the federally recognized American Indian Tribal Governments

 - 7. Minnesota Association of Soil and Water Conservation Districts

-- 8. State departments and agencies within Minnesota, including the following:
+- 8. State departments and agencies within the State, including the following:

 - Agricultural agency

 - Fish and wildlife agency

 - Forestry agency

 - Soil and water conservation agency

 - Water resources agency

 - 9. Agricultural producer representing the crops and livestock raised within Minnesota

 - 10. Owners of nonindustrial private forest land

 - 11. Nonprofit organizations (as defined under section 501(c)(3) of the Internal Revenue Code of 1986) that demonstrate conservation expertise and experience working with agricultural producers in the State

 - 12. Agribusiness

+- 13. Other Federal agencies and persons knowledgeable about economic and environmental impacts of conservation techniques and programs may be invited to participate as determined by the State Conservationist.